xoofee/findeasy/docs/PRD.md

 - Map upload/download/generation
   - .dwg/image/pdf automatical/semi-automatically parse (uploaded by building staff) and indoor elements recognition including route and point/polygon poi.
 - Map of place (see definition below) export.
 - Map cache.
 Place map will be cached to .osm.gz file for the front-end navigation app to download, because retrieve data from database or api is expensive.
 The .osm file have nodes, ways with tags. see happy_coast.osm in easyroute package.
 If there are better caching method, tell me.
-If cloud store service will be used, tell me.
+The map file should be versioned for the app client to check.

 - may automatically sync with 3rd-party indoor maps. (we not found supplier yet, but maybe in the future we will find thme)